guipet/Variational-Auto-Encoder/README.md

 # Prerequisites
-• Tensorflow version 2.5.0 or more recent
+• Tensorflow version 2.5.0 or more recent.

-• Numpy version 1.19.4 or more recent
+• Numpy version 1.19.4 or more recent.

-• Plotly version 4.14.1 or more recent
+• Plotly version 4.14.1 or more recent.

 # Parameters